Time management for distance students

 Microsoft Word version (112KB)

 Although the semester plan gives you an important overview, it is also important to have a weekly plan with your regular commitments entered on it.
-This would include all your household duties, gym sessions, hours at work, sports practices, church times, plus social time with friends and family.
+This would include all your household duties, gym sessions, hours at work, sports practises, church times, plus social time with friends and family.

 Once this is filled in, you have a good idea of how much time is left for study and reading and writing assignments.
 (If there is very little time left, then you may have to consider reducing some of your commitments during semester time.)

-Then schedule in regular study times for each paper.
+Then schedule in regular study times for each course.
 Once again, this plan should be available to people you live with so that they can see when you are doing your homework each day and when you are available.

 Helpful strategies from other students to protect your homework time: